Design trends come and go but minimalist interior design lingers on defining spaces and continuously redefining what it means.

 Nothing says modern, formal, and industrial as straight lines.
 If this is what you are going for in minimalist design then you can go for it.
 But not all of us want this.
 The house must reflect the personality of the occupant in order to even call it home.
 Having décor elements inside the home with variety breaks the monotony of hard straight edges.

 The aforementioned indoor plants are an example of an object that has many curves.
 When added inside the home, you won't feel like living inside a plain box.
 However, it is important to take note of the placement of these things as putting them in the wrong spots can make them look out of place.

-If you don't want 3D objects, perhaps playing around with colors and textures could be your way in expressing minimalism through a 2D plane.
-If you are a fan of neutral colors, you can add more depth by adding textures or patterns that add character or depth.
+If you don't want 3D objects, perhaps playing around with colours and textures could be your way in expressing minimalism through a 2D plane.
+If you are a fan of neutral colours, you can add more depth by adding textures or patterns that add character or depth.

-Of course, different materials also have colors like wood.
-So, should you go for the natural color of wood or are you going to paint over it?
+Of course, different materials also have colours like wood.
+So, should you go for the natural colour of wood or are you going to paint over it?
 The texture of a varnished piece of lumber adds a lot of personality to the home.

 If there's one thing many of us hold dear, it's our entertainment collection.
 While physical collection of books, movies, and games, aren't necessarily decorations, they can be in the right context.
 Ever since these forms of media can be stored electronically, many people argue about the merits of owning physical copies over digital.
 For starters, a physical collection can be shown off to friends and family.
 But it can be a nightmare when deciding how to manage the interior layout of a home with shelves of these around.

 On the digital side, storing these on file servers is the optimal solution to achieve true minimalism.
 After all, a file server can be tucked away in a corner down in the basement or up in the attic out of sight.